SOCIETY FOR PEDIATRIC DERMATOLOGY

 7. Travel.
 Research funds may not be used for investigator travel expenses to attend meetings or to present their work.
 Justification must be provided that the proposed travel is essential to the success of the project.

 8. Departmental Costs and Indirect Costs.
 Award funds are to be used only for the designated recipient and project for which the application was made, and cannot be used for indirect costs of the institution or departmental costs.
 Award funds may not be used for the salary of the principal investigator.

 9. Society for Pediatric Dermatology Annual Meeting.
 The recipient of the William Weston Research Award may be invited to present the research results at the annual Society for Pediatric Dermatology meeting.
 If selected, the expenses for travel and housing for the meeting will be covered through the Society for Pediatric Dermatology.

 10. Publications and Presentations.
 Publications and presentations related to the funded research should identify the support of the Society for Pediatric Dermatology.
-A copy of any such publication should be forwarded to the Awards and Goals Committee Chairman and to the Secretary-Treasurer of the Society for Pediatric Dermatology.
+A copy of any such publication should be forwarded to the Awards and Goals Committee Chairman and to the SPD VP Finance & Administration of the Society for Pediatric Dermatology.